usecannon/cannon/packages/website/content/docs.md

 **Options**

+- `--network` - RPC endpoint to execute the deployment on.
+This builds for a local node if not specified.
+(For the Hardhat plug-in, reference a network in your Hardhat configuration instead.)
 - `--preset` - The preset label for storing the build with the given settings (_Default: "main"_)
+- `--dry-run` - Simulate building on a local fork rather than deploying on the real network.
+- `--private-key` - Specify a private key which may be needed to sign a transaction.
+- `--wipe` - Clear the existing deployment state and start this deploy from scratch.
-- `--cannon-directory` - Path to a custom package directory (_Default: "~/.local/share/cannon"_)
+- `--upgrade-from` - Specify a package to use as a new base for the deployment.
-- `--registry-rpc-url` - URL of the JSON-RPC server used to query the registry (_Default: "https://cloudflare-eth.com/v1/mainnet"_)
-- `--registry-address` - Address of the registry contract (_Default: "0xA98BE35415Dd28458DA4c1C034056766cbcaf642"_)
-- `--registry-ipfs-url` - Endpoint used to retrieve IPFS resources (_Default: "https://usecannon.infura-ipfs.io"_)
+- `--contracts-directory` - Contracts source directory which will be built using Foundry and saved to the path specified with --artifacts (_Default: "./src"_)
 - `--artifacts-directory` - Path to a directory with your artifact data (_Default: "./out"_)
-- `--contracts-directory` - Contracts source directory which will be built using Foundry and saved to the path specified with --artifacts (_Default: "./src"_)

 ### verify